-Rare coins are harder to price accurately, or to find fair comparisons, so it is almost always harder for the investor buyer to know whether he is getting good advice and a fair deal, or getting ripped off.
+Rare coins are harder to price accurately, or to find fair comparisons.
+So, it is almost always harder for the investor buyer to know whether he is getting good advice and a fair deal, or getting ripped off.
 Our advice?
-For any potential investor in rare coins, read a few books first, learn about coins, study the market, make your own judgment on what to buy and what to avoid.
+For any potential investor in rare coins, read a few books first, learn about coins, study the market.
+Then make your own judgement on what to buy and what to avoid.
 This of course can take a lot of time and effort, but is well worth the enjoyable experience to learn about this fascinating area of numismatics.

 Rare Gold Coins as an Investment